Sly Cooper: Sales and accolades

 Sly 1 was a nominee for GameSpots 2002 "Best Game No One Played on PlayStation 2" award.
 By July 2006, Sly Cooper and the Thievius Raccoonus reached 800k units sold in the United States with the Sly trilogy selling a total of 2.2 million units.
 Next Generation ranked it as the 78th highest-selling game launched for the sixth generation of video game consoles between January 2000 and July 2006 in that country.
 GameSpy considered Sly Cooper to be the 5th most underrated game of all time in a 2003 listing.

 Sly 2: Band of Thieves frequently appears on all-time lists of PlayStation 2 games, ranking number 23 by GameSpy and SVG.com, number 24 by IGN, and appearing on unranked features by Digital Trends, and VG247.
-Jesse Lab, writing for The Escapist in 2022, argued the series maintained its true identity by the second game, moving past the rigid platforming tropes, such as simply getting to the end of the level, for open-world gameplay with various missions and task to complete.
+Jesse Lab, writing for The Escapist in 2022, argued the series maintained its true identity by the second game, moving past the rigid platforming tropes, such as simply getting to the end of the level, for open-world gameplay with various missions and tasks to complete.

-It is also considered unique from most other video games, particularly stealth and action-daventure games, for its Saturday morning cartoon nature, humor, lightheartedness, and caper-centric gameplay.
+It is also considered unique from most other video games, particularly stealth and action-adventure games, for its Saturday morning cartoon nature, humor, lightheartedness, and caper-centric gameplay.
 IGNs PlayStation 2 ranking, one of the features hold this opinion, already celebrating the series for its distinct combination of family-friendliness with stealth and "genuinely funny" comedy.
 Gameplay centered around scenarios similar to those in heist films, like Ocean's 11 (1960) and The Italian Job (1969), are commonplace in realistic open world crime video games, most notably the Grand Theft Auto series (1997–present).
 Commemorated USgamers Jeremy Parish, it is a rare heist video game to successfully balance requirements and liberty when it came to heists.
 They are required to be completed to progress to others, but the player had control over how to do so.